 I don’t believe in counting calories now (but for the 10 years I was overweight, I obsessed over them.)
 Talking about calories here, however, demonstrates an important point.
 200 calories of quick oats and 200 calories of steel cut oats affect your body differently.
 After eating quick oats you’ll feel hungry faster.

-Whole foods, like steel cut oats, simply go further.
+Whole foods simply go further.
 They take longer for your body to break down and extract energy, which keeps you full longer.
 I also prefer the taste and texture of steel cut oats.

 If you change your eating habits to include more whole food (beans, rice, vegetables and fruit), then you’ll eat less.